George Grenfell

-George Grenfell (21 August 1849, in Sancreed, Cornwall – 1 July 1906, in Basoko, Congo Free State (now the Democratic Republic of the Congo) was a Cornish missionary and explorer.
+George Grenfell (21 August 1849, in Sancreed, Cornwall – 1 July 1906, in Basoko, Congo Free State (now the Democratic Republic of the Congo) was an English missionary and explorer.

 Early years

 Grenfell was born at Sancreed, near Penzance, Cornwall.
 After the family moved to Birmingham he was educated at a branch of King Edward's school.
-Though his parents were Anglicans he soon joined Heneage Street Baptist Chapel, where he was admitted to membership by baptism on 7 Nov.1864.
+Though his parents were Anglicans he soon joined Heneage Street Baptist Chapel, where he was admitted to membership by baptism on 7 Nov.
+1864.
+He founded the Birmingham Young Men’s Baptist Missionary Society.

+After leaving school, he was apprenticed to a firm of hardware and machinery merchants.
 Influenced by the likes of David Livingstone, Grenfell's ambition was to become a missionary so in September 1873 he entered the Baptist College, Stokes Croft, Bristol.
 On 10 Nov.
 1874 the Baptist Missionary Society accepted him for work in Africa.

-In 1875, he went as a Baptist missionary to Cameroon, West Africa, with Alfred Saker (1814–80).
+In December 1874, he went as a Baptist missionary to Cameroon, West Africa, with Alfred Saker (1814–80).

+He married Mary Hawkes from Heneage Street Baptist Chapel but she died in January 1877; the following year he married his housekeeper Rose Edgerley and they had a daughter named Patience.

 In 1877 he relocated to Victoria and explored the Wouri River and in the following year he ascended Mongo ma Loba Mountain.
 From 1880 onwards he did some important work in exploring little-known rivers of the Congo Basin.